grgx03/anxiety/scenes/act4.md

 `publish("act4", ["alshire", 0]);`

-a: W-wo-would you mind if I sat with you for lunch?
+a: A-a-Aș putea/A-a-ar fi în regulă să stau cu tine la prânz?
+W-wo-would you mind if I sat with you for lunch?

 `publish("act4", ["alshire", 1]);`